wp-plugins/orbisius-child-theme-creator/readme.txt

 * Since (v1.1.3) Send selected theme and parent theme (if any) to yourself or a colleague.
 * Since (v1.1.3) Implemented theme files to be listed recursively (i.e. all files from the selected theme)
 * Since (v1.1.9) Both editors have the same buttons (in older versions only the left editor had all of the buttons).

+ = Important Reasons to Create Child Themes =
+* Keep your changes when the parent theme is updated.
+* Reduce duplicated code i.e. you need to copy and customize only the files that need to be customized
+* Child Themes are often very small in size and can easily be shared and used for another project.
+*

+= Important =
+> We have noticed that some child themes created by this plugin do not work as expected.
+> This is not a bug in this plugin but could be caused by theme authors using custom theme frameworks and/or do not using WordPress' recommended functions for themes that support child themes.
+> Please check with the created of the theme first to see if their theme supports child themes.

 = Usage : To create a child theme go to =
 Go to Admin > Appearance > Orbisius Child Theme Creator then click on the theme you like and the child theme will be created for you.